publiccodenet/about/activities/communication/pitching.md

 * opening topics to segue from
 * interloctor's country of origin
 * interlocutor's private motivation (for example money, security, democracy, public relations, being collaborative, seeking partners, seeking sales or leads for their company)

+### Audiences

+These are the audiences we've spoken to about the Foundation for Public Code:

+* managers at a public organization
+* general policy experts or civil servants
+* developers at a public organization
+* digital or tech people who work for a public organization
+* general developers and other digital or tech people
+* open source enthusiasts
+* 'open' enthusiasts
+* vendors to government
+* politicians and politicians' assistants or special political advisors (SPADs)
+* journalists
+* activists
+* philanthropists
+* the general public